 Find Out More

 Interested to see how these findings compare to 2016?
-Check out last year's blog post on pet industry trends.
+Check out our older blog post on pet industry trends.

 About the Author: Sarah Schmidt is a Managing Editor at MarketResearch.com, a leading provider of global market intelligence products and services.